100101011110101101101110110000000000010/Python-Files/README.md

 - yt_dlp: Download the specified video and merge the video and audio streams based on the chosen format.
 - tkinter: Graphic User Interfaces (GUI) such as checkbox/toggles, labels, textboxes, etc.
 - pyperclip: Copying text to the user's clipboard.
+- gtts (Google Text-to-Speech): Convert simple text strings to robotic words/pronounications using Google's Text-to-Speech API.
+- pygame: Although its mainly used in the development of games in the python language, it contains a simpl and reliable audio playback system that can be used for playing sounds files, including .mp3 files.